rackerlabs/auter/contrib/README.md

 Details of any packages that need to be installed and any config that is required

-# Files and explainations
+# Files and explanations

-This should be a list of files that should be included in the directory and an expaination of what each file does
+This should be a list of files that should be included in the directory and an explanation of what each file does

-# Any additional information or sctions
+# Any additional information or sections
 ```

 # Git Pull Request guidelines